apache/logging-log4j2/src/site/markdown/manual/compatibility.md

 * JMSAppender
 * SMTPAppender
 * SocketAppender (Requires the use of the SerializedLayout which is a security risk)
-* SocketHubAppender (Requires the use of the SerializedLayout which is a securiy risk)
+* SocketHubAppender (Requires the use of the SerializedLayout which is a security risk)
 * TelnetAppender (Security risk)

 ## Rewrite Policies